mozilla/moztrap/README.rst

 Once this configuration is done, you should be able to run ``./manage.py runserver`` and access the UI in your browser at ``http://localhost:8000``.

-To install the necessary Ruby Gems for Compass/Sass development, run ``bin/install-gems requirements/gems.txt``.
+All Compass/Sass files are pre-compiled to CSS, so no gems are development, run ``bin/install-gems requirements/gems.txt``.
 Update ``requirements/gems.txt`` if newer gems should be used.